 This stunning apartment is a lesson in design from a distance

-Situated in the Majestic, a historic apartment building on the Upper West Side, this renovation was to be a total “interior transplant” with all physical vestiges of the old design removed and re-imagined, including the existing windows and mechanical systems.
+Situated in the Majestic, a historic apartment building on the Upper West Side of New York City, this renovation was to be a total “interior transplant” with all physical vestiges of the old design removed and re-imagined, including the existing windows and mechanical systems.
 The challenge?
 The renovation of these suites can be compared to arthroscopic surgery in that all of the alterations, relocations and connections must take place within the space itself, unseen by neighbours below who’s finished ceilings must not be disturbed, or above who’s plumbing and mechanical systems traverse through the suite.

 Interior Designer: David Hooper, ARIDO

 Working with a local architect and contractor the spaces and mechanical systems were photo documented, notated, and confirmed before the renovation process took place.
 Using this method, solutions to complicated routing and concealment were devised by the team.
 Wall hung toilets allowed for toilet rough-ins to be managed within walls rather than penetration of the slab.

 Plumbing and mechanical was concealed within bulkheads, decorative wall articulations, and millwork to visually justify what could not be moved.
 New lighting technology allowed for smaller tolerances for electrical, which subsequently allowed the ceiling height to be increased.
 Every millimeter of space was maximized on this project.

 In the design brief, the client required two complete bathrooms where only one had existed before.
 Another imperative was to capitalize on the windows, the light, and the views, where previously small cut-up spaces compromised both.
 Reorienting these spaces, and opening up the galley kitchen via an interior window provided room for a guest and private bathroom, an enlarged kitchen, and an adjacent dry bar.
 The interior window can be open or concealed via mirrored folding screens which reflect the views when a more formal dining setting is desired.